 Can I have a family member or friend sit in on my session?

 All sessions are one-on-one.
 This is to ensure the highest level of client confidentiality.
 The only exception would be joint or group sessions which are specifically designed for multiple client participation.

 Can regression lead to "false memories"?

 False memories refers to recall which is not real but constructed thought.
 False memories are rare but can can potentially manifest in one of two ways: 1) if the person conducting the session is inexperienced and asks the client leading questions (questioning under hypnosis should always be asked as open ended questions - never leading), and 2) if a client is under the influence of drugs or alcohol they may experience constructed thought.
 No hypnotist should knowingly conduct a session if a client is suspected of being impaired.
-This is why it is highly recommended that anyone seeking a hypnotist do their homework and select a properly trained, certified and experienced practitioner.
+This is why it is highly recommended that anyone seeking a hypnotist select a properly trained, certified and experienced practitioner.
 At a minimum, the hypnotist should be certified by a major association like the International Association of Counselors and Therapists (IACT) or the National Guild of Hypnotists (NGH).

 Are past life memories real?

 The benefits to the client from a past life session can be very profound.
 When I facilitate sessions it is apparent to me the insight and wisdom experienced by the client is streaming through a higher realm of consciousness.
 After a session, many of my clients comment on how their past life memories were free flowing and spontaneous versus what is referred to as constructed recall.
 The spontaneity and "sense of knowing" aspect of the experience is a very common theme.
 Constructed recall is not spontaneous or free flowing since it takes time for the mind to piece together or construct images, scenes or events.